-It becomes our sad duty to state the following men who have passed on; namely, Messrs.
-Chas.
-Wright and Michael Gordon.
+It becomes our said duty to state the following men who have passed on; namely, Messes.
+Chas, Wright and Michael Gordon.
 A number of trainmen attended the Wright services which were held prior to departure for burial in Indiana, his childhood home.
 Mike Gordon died in the St. Bernard Hospital where he had been removed after an accident.
-Their once happy faces will be sadly missed by their many friends and relatives and to these and the bereaved families we extend our profound sym-G. A. GYLLING. pathy.
+Their once happy faces will be sadly missed by their many friends and relatives and to these and the bereaved families we extend our profound sympathy.
+G. A. Gylling.